A tortoise that changes color in patches, especially over a relatively short period, usually has a sickness, infection, or disease.

 These will cause the skin to turn yellow.

 According to the Association of Reptilian and Amphibian Veterinarians, liver disease can be difficult to diagnose in tortoises until its symptoms have become severe.

-Alongside jaundice, which is a symptom and an issue of its own, your tortoise may have acute liver failure.
+Alongside jaundice, a symptom and an issue of its own, a tortoise may have acute liver failure.

 The tortoise turns a sickly yellow and:

 - Suddenly becomes lethargic.

 - Reduced weight gain or significant weight loss.

 - Brumation issues, including post-hibernation anorexia.